WolfNet-Computing/Kick-PC-To-Fix/DEVELOPER_README.md

 # Readme for Developers that aren't associated with WolfNet Computing.

-This is neccessary reading before making ANY EDITS TO OR RELEASES FROM the codebase.
+This is essential reading before making ANY EDITS TO OR RELEASES FROM the codebase.

 ## FAQ